-3 They are under punishment already before the Day of judgment.
-Compare Luke 16:19-31, which is not said to be a parable: in Hades (which is not the Lake of Fire), before the final judgment, the rich man was already being punished (when someone is put in prison he is already being punished, before his case is tried and sentence pronounced).
+Audacious and self-willed, they revile majestic beings2 without fear, 11 whereas angels, though being greater in might and power,3 do not bring a reviling accusation against them before the Lord.4 12 But these, as unreasoning animals, creatures of instinct made to be caught and destroyed, spouting off in matters of which they are ignorant, will be final judgment, the rich man was already being punished (when someone is put in prison he is already being punished, before his case is tried and sentence pronounced).
 In Hades there is a great gulf between the just and the unjust.
 Since we determine our destination by what we do in this life, and there is no second chance (the rich man knew he was condemned), the punishment, or the blessing, starts at physical death.